 The years of violence and rejection that I experienced in my relationship with my dad conditioned me to be strong, outspoken, aggressive, and a fighter.
 I was tough – but I wasn’t really.

-To admit that I did not matter, meant to me, that I was unlovable and not wanted.
+To admit that I did not matter, meant I was unlovable and not wanted.
 So what was the point of my existence, why was I alive?

 If my own father did not love me, then how could anyone else ever do so?

 The true you, that you are born as is lovable, full of worth and value.
 You are whole and perfect, it is who you naturally are.
 So when you experience your own parents or caregivers judging and rejecting aspects of you and making them wrong, your value, worth, and loveability is questioned and diluted.

 It is completely natural that you would expect your parents or caregivers to love you unconditionally.
 And in the ideal world that is what would happen.
 However, as you know we do not live in that reality.

 When you have what is natural to you, and what you deserve, taken away from you, it leaves a hole.
 An emotional hole.
 That hole creates a ‘lack of’.
 You have gone without what you truly deserve and that which is your right to receive.

 You have been let down and emotionally impacted by someone whom you trusted and believed would not hurt you.
 Rather they would treat you with the love and worth that you deserve.

 This was the case with my dad.
 Whilst my mother was overseas, his actions resulted in them separating upon her return.
 He then ordered us to get out of the family home as he was selling it.

 Now not only had I had years of being physically and emotionally unsafe around the person who was supposed to be my protector of me in these areas, but he was also now taking away one of the remaining places of safety for me, my home.